neiji93/-French-Maths-researches-end-2024---2025-can-be-used-in-computer-graphics-anytime-25-/README.md

 Données médicales (à partir en partie de mes recherches sur des outils de chirurgie de tout le corps ) : injection, injection double et variables latentes de modèles de simulation.  (on dirait de l IA).

+----------------------- PHYSICS ----------------------------
+ 1/ something with exp(11) because log(x) was too much used and because exp(11^2) = cos x + i sin(x).
+ This formulas is interesting but I have to follow my intuition and share with you why I chosed it !
+ --> will be used for champo alternative implement OS.